astronomer/docs/learn/templating.md

 )
 ```

 Airflow includes some pre-injected functions out of the box for you to use in your templates.
-See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#macros) for a list of available functions.
+See [Apache Airflow® documentation](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#macros) for a list of available functions.
 You can also load information in JSON format using `"{{ macros.json.loads(...) }}"` and information in YAML format using `"{{ macros.yaml.safe_load(...) }}"`.
 Besides pre-injected functions, you can also use self-defined variables and functions in your templates.
 Airflow provides a convenient way to inject these into the Jinja environment.
 In the following example, a function is added to the DAG to print the number of days since May 1st, 2015:

 ```python